-These two Greek words are seriously misunderstood in traditional Christian theology, and their misuse undergirds significantly false concepts and doctrine.
+These two somewhat related Greek words are seriously misunderstood fosters and helps to maintain significantly false concepts and doctrines.
 Definition/Description of Parousia and Apocalypse

-The word “Parousia” means the display of a royal or official public presence, hence public presence, hence not so much a specific arrival nor relocation of
+The word “Parousia” means the effectual display of a royal or official public presence, hence not so much a specific arrival nor relocation of